danielTorren/Culture-Network/README.md

- - **Code associated with working paper, "An agent-based model of cultural change for a low-carbon transition" available at https://ssrn.com/abstract=4344035.**

 ## Folder structure:
 Inside the package folder, you will find a set of folders that include the core model itself, running, plotting and other utility code.
 Additionally, there are two jupyter notebooks.
 The first of which, "produce_figures.ipynb" is a guide to reproduce the figures found in the paper, some of these require substantial run times.
 Secondly, there is "model_playground.ipynb" which allows you to test out a single model run for a variety of different parameter inputs and produce different plots and animations to analyse that experiment.